brikis98/yevgeniy-brikman-homepage/_posts/2013-05-31-10-recipes-for-turning-imperative-java.md

 Scala pattern for doing this would be to use the <span style="font-family: monospace;">map method to transform the elements of the list and then call the
 <span style="font-family: monospace;">find method to find the first one that
 matches the condition.
-However, the <code>map</code> method would transform *all* the elements, which would be wasteful if one of the earlier ones is a match.
+However, the `map` method would transform *all* the elements, which would be wasteful if one of the earlier ones is a match.

 Fortunately, Scala supports
 [Views](http://www.scala-lang.org/api/current/index.html#scala.collection.SeqView),
 which are collections that lazily evaluate their contents.
-That is, none of the values or transformations you apply to a <code>View</code> actually take place until you try to access one of the values within the <code>View</code>.
-Therefore, we can convert our List to a <code>View</code>, call
-<code>map</code> on it with the transformation, and then call
-<code>find</code>.
-Only as the <code>find</code> method accesses each item of
-the <code>View</code> will the transformation actually occur, so this is exactly the kind of lazy search we want:
+That is, none of the values or transformations you apply to a `View` actually take place until you try to access one of the values within the `View`.
+Therefore, we can convert our List to a `View`, call `map` on it with the transformation, and then call `find`.
+Only as the `find` method accesses each item of the `View` will the transformation actually occur, so this is exactly the kind of lazy search we want:

 <script src="https://gist.github.com/brikis98/5684093.js"></script>
-Note that we return an <code>Option[SomeOtherObject]</code> instead of null.
+Note that we return an `Option[SomeOtherObject]` instead of null.
 Take a look at Recipe 7 for more info.

 <span style="font-size: x-large;">**Recipe 5: lazy values**

 What do you do if you want a value to be initialized only when it is first accessed?
 For example, what if you have a singleton that is expensive to instantiate, so you only want to do it if someone actually uses it?
-One way to do this in Java is to use <code>volatile</code> and <code>synchronized</code>:
+One way to do this in Java is to use `volatile` and `synchronized`:

 <script src="https://gist.github.com/brikis98/5684180.js"></script> Scala has
-support for the <code>lazy</code> keyword, which will initialize the variable only when it is first accessed.
-Under the hood, it does something similar to
-<code>synchronized</code> and <code>volatile</code>, but the code written by
-the developer is easier to read:
+support for the `lazy` keyword, which will initialize the variable only when it is first accessed.
+Under the hood, it does something similar to `synchronized` and `volatile`, but the code written by the developer is easier to read:

 <script src="https://gist.github.com/brikis98/5684220.js"></script>
 <span style="font-size: x-large;">**Recipe 6: lazy parameters**